GTAmodding/gta3script-specs/SPECIFICATION.md

 #### Optional Parameters

-Additionally, the following parameters are defined as behaving equivalently to their correspondent parameters above, except that in case an argument is absent, parameter matching stops as if the end of the parameter list has been reached.
+Additionally, the following parameters are defined as behaving equivalently to their correspondent parameters above, except that in case an argument is absent, parameter matching stops as if there are no more parameters.

  + *VAR_INT_OPT*
  + *VAR_FLOAT_OPT*